 Fig. 3.- Histograms of E(B-V) for the four samples of supernovae used in this paper.
-All supernovae with measured colors are plotted.
-The solid lines drawn over the bottom two panels is a simulation of the distribution expected if the H96 sample represented the true distribution of SN colors, given the error bars of each highredshift sample.
+The filled grey histogram represents just the low-extinction subset (Subset 2).
+The open boxes on top of that represent supernovae which are in the primary subset (Subset 1) but excluded from the low-extinction subset.
+Finally, the dotted histogram represents those supernovae which are in the full sample but omitted from the primary subset.
+The solid lines drawn over the bottom two panels is a simulation of the distribution expected if the low-extinction subset of the H96 sample represented the true distribution of SN colors, given the error bars of the low-extinction subset of each highredshift sample.